Similar approach may be used here to come up with an equivalent modulus for the modeling pipe with Fins:

 Select this link for options to add a new material into a Library file

-Rectangular duct work does not have the same moment of inertia in every direction.
-Since most industrial piping is round, AutoPIPE's analysis takes advantage of this homogeneous shape and properties.
-User's would need to model square duct with an equivalent round pipe diameter, wall thickness, and other matching properties.
-Bends would need to be modeled using miter bends with little flexibility.
-AutoPIPE's analysis would be an approximation only against a piping code not designed for square ducting.
+Rectangular duct work does not have the same moment of inertia in every direction (non-axisymmetric).
+Since most industrial piping is round, AutoPIPE's analysis takes advantage of this homogeneous (axisymmetric) shape and properties

 On the Pipe properties dialog, to model a ERW or Weld pipe based on a seamless Pipe Material selection, set "Long weld E fact" < 1 and factor the Sc & Sh as needed per code requirements